 Management analysts are professionals who are responsible for analyzing organizations and suggesting improvements.
-According to the U.S. Bureau of Labor Statistics (BLS), these professionals are expected to see a 14% growth in employment from 2018-2028, which is faster than the national average for all occupations.
-As of May 2018, management analysts earned a median annual salary of $83,610, according to the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), these professionals are expected to see an 11% growth in employment from 2019-2029, which is much faster than the national average for all occupations.
+As of May 2020, management analysts earned a median annual salary of $87,660, according to the BLS.

 Business continuity analysts prepare companies for disruptive events to ensure the continuation of business and minimize loss.
 A bachelor's degree is typically required, and some employers require certification such as Certified Business Continuity Professional or Master Business Continuity Professional.
 Jobs for management analysts are predicted to increase at a much faster than average rate for all professions from 2019-2029, and the median salary for this occupation in 2020 was about $87,660.